 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-How can you get your home ready to sell — and avoid having to reduce the price tag?
+So how can you get your home in the Grand Canyon State sold — quickly, and for the best price possible?
 Read on for a complete rundown of how to sell a house in Arizona.

 Is it worth upgrading your home before you sell?